ULJ-Yale/library/README.md

-# README File for MNAP Library Repository
+# README File for MNAP Library Utilities

 Background
 ==========
 ---

-This is a library component of the MNAP suite that contains miscellaneous dependencies.
+This is a `library` component of the MNAP suite that contains miscellaneous dependencies.

-The MNAP libraries are maintained by Alan Anticevic, [Anticevic Lab], Yale University of Ljubljana in collaboration with Grega Repovs [Mind and Brain Lab], University of Ljubljana.
+The MNAP `library` are maintained by Alan Anticevic, [Anticevic Lab], Yale University of Ljubljana in collaboration with Grega Repovs [Mind and Brain Lab], University of Ljubljana.